Reflecting Upon Irreducible Mind

 exist; it's a mere illusion of the brain)

-these things really don't "exist by themselves"...
-When I go lucid
+if these things really don't "exist by themselves"...
+When I go

-into my own dreams (and experience, and experiment with, lucid dreaming),
+lucid into my own dreams (and experience, and experiment with, lucid

-the people in my dreams often surprise me with their apparent intelligence
+dreaming), the people in my dreams often surprise me with their apparent

-and independence.
-It was one such dream people (a kid...) that once taught
+intelligence and independence.
+It was one such dream people (a kid...)

-me how to go through walls.
-And I kept using this method ever since for
+that once taught me how to go through walls.
+And I kept using this method

-any sense) the workings of consciousness.
-That is why I prefer to make
+(in any sense) the workings of consciousness.
+That is why I prefer to

-the first paragraph) unconscious memories and unconscious thoughts as
+(in the first paragraph) unconscious memories and unconscious thoughts

 thoughts?
 Can Julio see my own unconscious memories?
 Obviously, he can't